 Serving it with an Assyrtico white wine is the perfect match.
 If you cannot find it anywhere don’t worry.
 A Sauvignon Blanc with zingy flavors will enhance the garlic mashed potatoes and take this dish to another level.
 Highly recommended.

 If you make this recipe, you have to let me know!
 I absolutely love your feedback.
 This is a huge motivation for me and it keeps 30daysofgreekfood’s kitchen alive.
-Bookmark this recipe and leave your rate and comment below, or take a photo with your easy black-eyed peas and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.
+Bookmark this recipe and leave your rate and comment below, or take a photo with your salted cod fritters and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.